The Effective Field Theory of Large Scale Structure for Mixed Dark Matter Scenarios: Framework and Linear Cosmology

 where the coefficients $p$ and $\gamma$ are a priori arbitrary.
 The matching to several concrete microphysical scenarios will be discussed later in Sec.~\ref{sec:micro_models}.
 Since $\mathcal{H}^2\Omega_m \propto a^{-1}$, we parametrize

 where we found it convenient to define a reference time $a_\ast$.
 In the last equality we have made the Einstein-de Sitter (EdS) approximation $D_{\Lambda \rm CDM} = a$, which implies $\eta = \log a$.
-This is the only instance where the EdS approximation is used in the present paper and it will be justified a posteriori, by showing in Sec.~\ref{sec:accuracy} that our analytical linear solutions accurately reproduce exact numerical results down to the redshift $z\sim 0.5$ of observational relevance for galaxy surveys.
+This is the only instance where the EdS approximation (which also implies $\Omega_m/f^2_{\Lambda \rm CDM}\to 1$, but is more restrictive) is used in the present paper and it will be justified a posteriori, by showing in Sec.~\ref{sec:accuracy} that our analytical linear solutions accurately reproduce exact numerical results down to the redshift $z\sim 0.5$ of observational relevance for galaxy surveys.

 After substituting Eq.~\eqref{eq:cs_eff2} into Eqs.~\eqref{eq:eta_kspace_nonlinear_initial}, we observe that the explicit dependence on $k$ introduced by the $\chi$ sound speed term can be removed (for $\gamma \neq 1$) by switching to the new momentum-dependent time variable